truth998877/truth998877/README.md

 ## Upcoming Projects

-Gas Turbine Modelling Framework in C and/or Fortran
+Gas Turbine Modelling Framework in C, Fortran, Python and/or Octave/Matlab
 CFD modelling of Swing Bowling in Cricket

 ## Dotfiles (In perpetual development)